-Asset sale deals exist in market practice on a small scale.
-They can be problematic and time consuming, particularly with regard to the transfer of employees and the sale of real property due to the registration difficulties.
+Asset sale deals exist ideally where there is a restructuring or splitting of business units.
+Completion of asset transfer is time consuming, particularly with regard to the transfer of employees and the sale of real property due to the registration process at the notary public.

 Generally, there are no foreign investment restrictions in Egypt.
 In 2017, substantial reforms were introduced to create the new Investment Law, aimed at attracting new investments to Egypt by providing additional incentives and guarantees, removing the existing impediments for foreign and domestic investment, protecting investors from bureaucracy and corruption, and streamlining the procedure for establishing projects and obtaining licenses.
 However, some industries or sectors may require minimum percentages of Egyptian shareholding or participation, such as carrying out commercial agency activities, importation for resale purposes and security activities.
 As a general rule, a foreign investor must apply for a security clearance as part of the procedure for investing in Egypt or setting up a company.
 This clearance includes the submission of a specific form covering the required personal and business-related information.

 Submission of the form in itself does not hinder the investment in Egypt, except for certain nationalities where the security authorities do not allow for investment before clearance has been obtained.
-In addition, investment in Sinai has some security-related restrictions.
+In addition, investment, conducting business, ownership of real estate properties in Sinai by foreigners has some security-related restrictions whereby the prior approval of the Sinai Development Authority is required.